Home » About Rous County Council » Registers and policies » Agency information guide

 Membership of the Council is drawn from the councils of Ballina, Byron, Lismore and Richmond Valley.
 The current representatives of the member councils can be found here.

 The day-to-day running of Rous County Council is the responsibility of the General Manager, who, with managers and staff, act on Council's decisions by developing and putting into practice Council policies and resolutions.

-Council meetings are held on the third Wednesday of each month (except January and July and unless affected by public holidays), commencing 1.30 pm at Council's administration centre, Level 4, 218-232 Molesworth Street, Lismore.
-Any variation to Council's meeting timetable is advertised in the local newspaper and on our website.
+Council meetings are held on the third Wednesday of every second month (unless affected by public holidays), commencing at 1.30 pm at Council's administration centre, Level 4, 218-232 Molesworth Street, Lismore.
+Any variation to Council's meeting timetable is advertised in the local newspaper and displayed on Council’s website.
 Council business papers can be found here as well as at Council’s administration centre.
 A business paper is also made available to anyone attending a council meeting.

 Other opportunities for public participation include but are not limited to the following:

 Public notice of time and place of council meetings is advertised in the local newspaper, The Northern Star, at the beginning of each year.

 Public access is available at the commencement of all council meetings, whereby members of the public may address Council on matters listed in the business paper relevant for the meeting.

 Access is available to inspect documents and correspondence tabled at or submitted to a council meeting, as well as the minutes to all meetings.